kids encyclopedia robot

 At a press conference, Tory stated that when speaking to the public, he often hears complaints relating to housing and community safety, but nobody has complained about the new powers.
 The mayor's office has also said he would make very limited use of new powers.
 The Ford government defended the new powers by pointing out the mayor's "city-wide mandate", having received more votes than the rest of council.
 The National Post's Adam Zivo argued that the mayor is just as legitimate as council and that the changes will increase Tory's "political capital and influence," which he can use to push for the city's interests to other levels of government.

 The new legislation was condemned by Toronto City Council, which had not been consulted on the changes, some of which were introduced after the election.
 All five living former Toronto mayors, David Crombie, David Miller, Barbara Hall, Art Eggleton and John Sewell, wrote a letter to Tory describing the new powers as an "attack" on local democracy and majority rule.
 Political science professors such as Harvard's Pippa Norris and Laval's Louis Massicotte were puzzled by the legislation, as no other democratic legislature in the world can pass laws with only one-third support.
-Critics have urged Tory to reject some, or all, of the new powers as Ottawa mayor Mark Sutcliffe had done.
-Toronto Sun commentator Brian Lilley supports expanded powers for the mayor due to his city-wide mandate, but argues that those powers should not include minority rule.
+Critics urged Tory to reject some, or all, of the new powers as Ottawa mayor Mark Sutcliffe had done.
+Toronto Sun commentator Brian Lilley supported expanded powers for the mayor due to his city-wide mandate, but argued that those powers should not include minority rule.
 The Globe and Mail's Marcus Gee questioned why Tory had chosen not revealed his plans to the public, and described the changes as "offensive in principle and dangerous in practice".
 The Toronto Star's editorial board also called on Tory to reject the new powers.

 In December 2022, Tory asked the provincial government to amend the legislation to include a sunset clause after his term ends in 2026.